jtromo/homebrew-ember-spark/.github/CONTRIBUTING.md

 ### Steps

 1. Submit a pull request to the formula's project (https://github.com/jtromo/qdart).
-2. Request to cut a release (using semver versioning).
+2. Request to cut a release (using semantic versioning).
 3. Edit the formula (qdart.rb) to point to the new release with an updated SHA256.
     - Example:
 ```bash